mhmdyoussef/loading-While-Add-To-Cart/readme.txt

-This shows loading on click Add to cart button working with WooCommerce
+This shows loading on click Add to cart button working with WooCommerce (WordPress plugin)